tchigher/sliding-sheet/README.md

 ### Reflecting changes

 To improve performace, the children of a `SlidingSheet` are not rebuild when it slides or gets scrolled.
 You can however pass a callback function to the `listener` parameter of a `SlidingSheet`, that gets called with the current `SheetState` whenever the `SlidingSheet` slides or gets scrolled.
 You can then rebuild your UI by calling `setState(() {})`, `(instance of SheetController).rebuild()` or by a different state management solution to rebuild the sheet.
 The example for instance decreases the corner radius of the `SlidingSheet` as it gets dragged to the top and increases the headers top padding by the status bar height.
+When using the `SlidingSheet` as a `bottomSheetDialog` you can also use `(instance of SheetController).rebuild()` to rebuild the sheet.

 <img width="205px" alt="Example on how to reflect changes in the SlidingSheet" src="https://raw.githubusercontent.com/BendixMa/sliding-sheet/master/assets/example_reflecting_changes.gif"/>